PseudoKnight/CHSpigot/README.md

 **set_collides_with_entities([player], isCollideable)**

 Sets whether the player can collide with other entities.
+(Note: As of 1.9.2 this doesn't work like it once did.
+It no longer prevents many types of collisions due to changes in Spigot.)

 **respawn([player])**